mulle-sde/mulle-match/README.md

 ## Description

-**mulle-match** matches filenames against a set of .gitignore like patternfiles to categorize files according to their filenames and location.
+**mulle-match** matches filenames against a set of .gitignore like patternfiles to categorize and type files according to their filenames and location.
 Its like a marriage of `find` and `git-ignore`.

 ![](dox/mulle-sde-overview.png)